sei-ml/AKALL/README.md

 * Empty /storage directory: **SM-RM-ALL**
 * Remove single capture using filename (timestamp): **SM-RM-FILENAME**
+  * Please note that ".tar.gz" is automatically appended to the filename
+  * The files are stored in a shared directory "/tmp/payload_storage" on the host machine
+  * The files are automatically named by the software running within the docker container, the format used to name these files is as follows: timestamp.tar.gz example: 1673370956.tar.gz
 * List all captures inside /storage directory: **SM-LS-ALL**

 ###### Example response: